Blackford Group: DNA Damage and Disease

 The aim of our research is to gain a greater understanding of the signalling mechanisms cells use to coordinate DNA double-strand break recognition and repair with cell cycle checkpoint activation and apoptosis.
 To achieve this, we are using cutting-edge bioinformatics, proteomics, microscopy and CRISPR-Cas9 gene-editing techniques to answer specific questions related to DNA damage signalling.
 In doing so, we hope to provide novel insights into carcinogenesis and how it is held at bay by the cell’s DNA damage response system.
 We also aim to translate our research to develop novel potential cancer treatments.
 In particular, we are interested in the potential utility of signalling events for use as biomarkers and to identify novel targets in the DNA damage response for anti-cancer drugs.

-We are also always looking for talented and ambitious postdocs to join us, especially those with previous experience in areas including bioinformatics, biochemistry, animal models and super-resolution imaging.
+We are always looking for talented and ambitious individuals to join us, especially those with previous experience in areas including bioinformatics, biochemistry, animal models and super-resolution imaging.

 We have recently obtained funding for multiple postdoctoral positions as well as a research assistant/lab manager position.
 These will be advertised soon, but informal enquiries are welcome prior to this so please get in touch with your CV if you would like to join our team!